papiodesu/leptos_book/src/async/10_resources.md

     // this count is our synchronous, local state let (count, set_count) = signal(0);

-    // tracks 「count」, and reloads by calling 「load_data」
+    // tracks "count」, and reloads by calling 「load_data"
     // whenever it changes
     let async_data = LocalResource::new(move || load_data(count.get()));